Johnson County KS · Car Detailing Guide

 Johnson County has two conditions that make steam cleaning more relevant than in most markets.

 Second, summer temperatures in Johnson County mean vehicles sitting in driveways or parking lots can reach interior temperatures above 150°F. That bakes contamination into surfaces in a way that moderate climates don't produce.
-A car that spent three months in a hot Kansas summer with a dog riding in it every weekend needs more than a wipe-down.
-The contamination is cooked in.
-Steam is the appropriate tool for that situation.

 Common Questions About Steam Cleaning Car Interiors